cisagov/pshtt/README.md

 ## Acknowledgements
 This code was modeled after [Ben Balter](https://github.com/benbalter)'s [site-inspector](https://github.com/benbalter/site-inspector), with significant guidance from [konklone](https://github.com/konklone).

+## Who uses pshtt?
+* GSA maintains [Pulse](https://pulse.cio.gov), a dashboard that tracks how federal government domains are meeting best practices on the web.
+[Pulse is open source](https://github.com/18F/pulse).
+* The Freedom of the Press Foundation runs [securethe.news](https://securethe.news), a site that aims to "track and promote the adoption of HTTPS encryption by major news organizations' websites".
+[Secure the News is open source](https://securethe.news/blog/secure-news-open-source/).
+* DHS issues [HTTPS Reports](https://18f.gsa.gov/2017/01/06/open-source-collaboration-across-agencies-to-improve-https-deployment/) to federal executive branch agencies.

 ## Public domain
 This project is in the worldwide [public domain](LICENSE.md).